cakephp/docs/en/appendices/2-2-migration-guide.rst

 - :php:meth:`CakeEmail::charset()` and :php:meth:`CakeEmail::headerCharset()`
   were added.
+- Legacy Japanese encodings are now handled correctly. ``ISO-2202-JP`` is used when the encoding is ``ISO-2202-JP-MS`` which works around a number of issues in mail clients when dealing with the CP932 and Shift_JIS encodings.
 - :php:meth:`CakeEmail::theme()` was added.
 - :php:meth:`CakeEmail::domain()` was added.
 You can use this method to set the domain name used when sending email from a CLI script or if you want to